Skip to content

 If you are using letsencrypt as the CertificateType parameter, you can leave the TurnOwnPublicCertificate and TurnOwnPrivateCertificate parameters empty.
 If you are using owncert, you need to specify the URLs where the public and private certificates are hosted.

-Deploying the Stack#
+Deploying the stack#

 When you are ready with your CloudFormation parameters, just click on "Next", specify in "Stack failure options" the option "Preserve successfully provisioned resources" to be able to troubleshoot the deployment in case of error, click on "Next" again, and finally "Submit".